Hawking and CERN scoop world's richest science prize

 Milner's new prize is more flexible, significantly more lucrative.

 "I'm really impressed," said Incandela.
-"They are trying to modernize the way prizes are done."
+"They are trying to modernise the way prizes are done."

 (Editing by Alison Williams)